What

 Technology

-The BEMAP Technology
+The novel BEMAP Technology

 The GlyProVac BEMAP technology is a powerful sample enrichment method based on mass spectrometry, which allows comprehensive identification of any type of O-linked protein glycosylation.
 BEMAP is an extension of an SDU proprietary method, which was originally developed for enrichment of phosphopeptides.
 The BEMAP reaction efficiently substitutes O-linked carbohydrate moieties with a 2-aminoethyl phosphonic acid (AEP) group using base-catalysed β-elimination followed by Michael addition of the tag, thus allowing for selective peptide isolation using titanium dioxide.